idilkara/ENS492-RAGDocumentManager/README.md

 # Stop all services
 docker-compose down

-# Remove all containers and volumes
+# Remove all containers and volumes (! this deletes the database)
 docker-compose down -v
 ```